MLA format is...

 When you cite your sources, you give credit where credit is due, to the authors whose ideas helped you shape your own.
 You also enable your reader to track down and verify your sources, and show your knowledge of the scholarly literature on your topic.
 You place your ideas in context with the ideas of other writers, thereby entering into a scholarly conversation.
 You also develop and display your personal and academic integrity, and you avoid the serious consequences that come of plagiarism.

 When you use a citation style consistently and accurately--whether it is MLA, APA, Chicago, or something else--you make it easy for your reader to understand the type of source you are documenting--is it a book, a journal article, a film, a web site, a poem?--and to find the information they'll need if they want to track the source down themselves.
-Learning the basics of MLA will also make it easier for you to know what you are seeing when you find a citation and want to track down the source.
+Learning the basics of MLA will also make it easier for you to know what you are seeing when you find a citation and want to track down the source--is it a book?
+A print journal article?
+A web-based source?
+You'll be able to easily recognize the publication format if you understand the basics of MLA style.

 Check out the resources on this Libguide for help in learning the basics of MLA, and to find answers to your questions about how to format your citations.
 And if you have any questions, just ask!